 - Following submission of your article, a similar process can be repeated for your response to the reviewer and any substantial changes to linguistic aspects of the article (additional paragraphs, re-structure phrases, etc.).

 - We recommend that a minimum two weeks be set aside for the process of reviewing your article.

 - We generally return revisions within a maximum of 10 working days of receiving them, but will aim to do this as quick as possible, depending on our availability.
 We will keep you informed if we foresee any delays.

 - We generally try to respond to requests for clarification of any additional points within 24 hours, but can usually do this within a few hours of receiving them.

 - If you have a specific deadline, we will do everything we can to help you achieve this (enter the due date – not the submission date! – in the relevant field of the manuscript submission form).
 In exceptional circumstances, we may accept articles with an urgent deadline within a few days, which may carry an additional fee.
 If you are planning to send us an article with a short deadline, please try to give advance notice, and/or consider sending us any parts of the manuscript that have been completed.

 Manuscript versions: If you are sending an article to revise, consider also sending any versions written in your own language (Catalan or Spanish).

 Affiliations: Some authors choose to provide the list of affiliations in English.
-Where applicable, let me know if you would like me to ‘translate’ these affiliations.
+Where applicable, let us know if you would like us to ‘translate’ these affiliations.

 Send a glossary of specialist terminology: It’s possible that we will be unfamiliar with at least some of the specialist terms in your article, and that we will translate or modify them to a form that may sound clear to us but that will not be easily recognised by others in your field.
 Therefore, to avoid mis-spent time, consider sending us a list of terms you think we might be unfamiliar with along with the exact terms you would like to appear in your article.
 This applies whether you’re writing in your own language or in English.